MenkeTechnologies/zpwr/README.md

 - shell function that cds to any of parent directories with zsh completion with `zpwr cdup` or `r`
 - 165+ bash, perl, zsh and python scripts in `~/.zpwr/scripts` or `$ZPWR_SCRIPTS` git tracked
 - clearList function that run clear and ls and show stats for commands, files, aliases, functions etc
-- color coded, tag grouped clearList zsh completion
+- color-coded, grouped clearList zsh completion
 - search google from tmux mouse drag selection (tmux's copy-mode-vi)
 - open URLs and files from tmux mouse drag selection (tmux's copy-mode-vi)
-- zpwr subcommands covering most of ZPWR functions with colorized zsh menucompletion `zpwr <tab>`
 - zpwr subcommands count with `zpwr verbscount`
-- zpwr subcommands into fzf with `zpwr verbs`
+- zpwr subcommands into fzf then execed with `zpwr verbs`
-- 320+ zpwr verbs
+- zpwr subcommands into fzf with `zpwr verbsedit`
 - zpwr environment counts with `zpwr envcounts`
 - centralized FZF preview pane customization with environment variables
-- 130+ centralized environment variables in ZPWR namespace to control functionality
 - environment variables in ZPWR namespace in vim YCM completion from ctags generated `~/tags`
-- centralized ZPWR files in `~/.zpwr` allowing easy uninstall
-- user specific ZPWR files in `~/.zpwr/local` git ignored
-- installer specific ZPWR files in `~/.zpwr/install` git tracked
-- ZPWR installer ouput in `~/.zpwr/local/installer` git ignored
 - systemd functions for starting/enabling, stopping/disabling service with zsh completion
-- poll.service = systemd service that polls github and download latest zpwr code
+- systemd service, poll.service, that polls github and download latest zpwr code
-- learn.service = systemd service that runs learning collection API
+- systemd service, learn.service, that runs learning collection API
 - restart function that launches poll.service and learn by enabling and starting in systemd
-- central control of zpwr colorful output with `ZPWR_COLORS`
-- zsh completion with descriptions for parameters, regular, suffix and global aliases
 - 2700+ line README